Meteosat: Second Generation ("MSG")

-The contract for the second generation was awarded to Aérospatiale in its Cannes Mandelieu Space Centre (now Thales Alenia Space), with main subcontractors as Matra, Messerschmitt, Alenia.

 Meteosat Second Generation was designed in response to user requirements to serve the needs of nowcasting applications and numerical weather prediction.
 In addition, the GERB instrument provides important data for climate monitoring and research.
+The MSG satellites are 3.2 m in diameter and 2.4 m high and spin anti-clockwise at 100 rpm at an altitude of 36,000 km.

+The contract for the second generation was awarded to Aérospatiale in its Cannes Mandelieu Space Centre (now Thales Alenia Space), with main subcontractors as Matra, Messerschmitt, Alenia.

 The satellites are spin-stabilised like the previous generation, but with many design improvements.
 The more frequent and comprehensive data collected by MSG also aids the weather forecaster in the swift recognition and prediction of dangerous weather phenomena such as thunderstorms, fog, and explosive development of small, but intense, depressions, which can lead to devastating wind storms.

-The MSG satellites are 3.2 m in diameter and 2.4 m high and spin anti-clockwise at 100 rpm at an altitude of 36,000 km.

 On 29 January 2004 the first Meteosat Second Generation satellite MSG-1, renamed to Meteosat-8 once operational, commenced routine operations.
 In addition to the main optical payload SEVIRI (Spinning Enhanced Visible and Infrared Imager), Meteosat-8 also carries the secondary payload GERB (Geostationary Earth Radiation Budget) instrument.
 The launch of MSG-2 (renamed to Meteosat-9) took place on 21 December 2005.
 The launch of MSG-3 (renamed to Meteosat-10) took place on 5 July 2012.

 Meteosat-8 is stationed over the Indian Ocean, arriving at 41.5°E on 21 September 2016 and it took over as prime Indian Ocean Data Coverage (IODC) spacecraft on 1 February 2017 (replacing Meteosat-7).
-Meteosat-8 is to be retired on 1 July 2022.
+Meteosat-8 was retired from operational service on 1 July 2022 and finally decommissioned on 13 October 2022 after twenty years in orbit.
+The spacecraft was disposed of in compliance with ISO-24113 guidelines (although not designed with this in mind) having been raised 740km above the geostationary ring and spun down to 20rpm.
+The propulsion system was then passivated and the satellite deactivated.

 Meteosat-9 is also stationed over the Indian Ocean, arriving at 45.5°E on 20 April 2022 and it took over as prime IODC spacecraft on 1 June 2022 (replacing Meteosat-8).

 Meteosat-10 and -11 are located over Africa with various differences in operational configuration.
 Since 20 March 2018, Meteosat-10 provides an operational European 'rapid scan' mode service (the MSG RSS service first commenced in May 2008), with images of Europe every 5 minutes.
 Since 20 February 2018, Meteosat-11 provides the main full Earth imagery service over Europe and Africa (with images every 15-minutes).

 MSG-4 was successfully launched into space on 15 July 2015 at 18:42 local time on top an Ariane 5 Rocket from the Guiana Space Centre in Kourou, French Guiana.
 Like MSG-1, MSG-2 and MSG-3, MSG-4 was launched by Arianespace.
 The MSG-4 commissioning was successfully completed in December 2015 at which time the spacecraft was placed into in-orbit storage as planned, and renamed to Meteosat-11.